-This is part one in a seven part guide series on hiking the Scottish National Trail- one of the greatest long distance walks in Scotland.
+This is Part One in a three-part guide series on hiking the Scottish National Trail- one of the greatest long distance walks in Scotland.
 I also recorded a v-log during my hike of the Scottish National Trail, subscribe to my YouTube channel to see all my videos!

 In May and June 2018, I was the first solo female to complete Britain’s toughest and most varied hike: the Scottish National Trail.
 The Scottish National Trail begins in Kirk Yetholm and travels 864 kilometres (536 miles) all the way to the most north-western point of Scotland, Cape Wrath.
 It took me 7 weeks to complete, which included one rest day per week (and a few spare days just in case).